shawnlxh/KDD-submission/README.md

 ```--length：``` this is the aggregator size in second-order aggregator function.

-re.sh, wi.sh and la.sh are batch files to train the model on reddit, wikipedia and lastFM.
+la.sh and la_test are batch files to train and test the model on lastFM.
+For other datasets, you can use the same format.

 Required environments:
 Python 2